codeafrik/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 16. File 01-rot13 encodes and decodes text using the rot13 encryption.
 Assume ASCII.

 17. File 102-odd prints every other line from the input, starting with the first line.

+18. File 103-water_and_stir adds the two numbers stored in the environment variables WATER and STIR and prints the result.

+WATER is in base water
+STIR is in base stir.
+The result should be in base bestchol